info@securitycamerasinstallation.com.au

 One major drawback of analog CCTV systems is their limited security.
 Since video feeds are unencrypted, they’re more vulnerable to physical tampering or cable interference.

 IP cameras, on the other hand, offer advanced encryption protocols to secure data during transmission.
 When combined with secure cloud storage and user authentication, IP systems offer a higher level of cybersecurity, protecting your footage from both physical and digital threats.
+For complete protection and reliable setup, you can also hire Security Alarm System Installation in Melbourne to ensure your system is properly secured and configured.